lezneklihp/dsend_project_4/README.md

 ### 1. Step: Load datasets

-The raw datasets included publicly available data from the New York Tree Census and shapefiles of both the [streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) and [boroughs](https://geodata.lib.berkeley.edu/catalog/nyu-2451-34490) of New York City.
+The raw datasets included publicly available data from the New York Tree Census and shapefiles of both the boroughs (available via GeoPandas) and the [streets](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b) of New York City.
 I pulled the Tree Census data directly via an [API of NYC Open Data](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh).
 Further, I converted the shapefiles of New York City to the World Geodetic System from 1984, i.e., the current standard coordinate reference system for longitudinal and latitudinal geographic data.

 ### 2. Step: Exploratory data analysis